 It only takes a few minutes to walk across this 250m long bridge and once on the opposite side, you get a fabulous view of the bridge with Cordoba old town as its backdrop.

 This plaza is a 17th-century historical site, once used for bullfights and Inquisition burnings.
 Today, it’s enclosed by apartments, cafes and restaurants.

-Driving in Spain can sometimes be a little confusing and drivers can be erratic at times.
-If you are travelling as a couple or with friends, tempers can become frayed occasionally as one of you navigates and the other drives into unfamiliar surroundings.
+Driving in Spain can sometimes be a little confusing, and drivers can be erratic at times.
+If you travel as a couple or with friends, tempers can become frayed occasionally as one navigates and the other drives into unfamiliar surroundings.

 For practical information in relation to driving in Spain during your road trip see below: